Ramping up the rollout of full-fibre broadband

 Wholesale price regulation that encourages investment and promotes competition

-Over the last few years, we’ve brought down the price that Openreach charges telecoms providers such as BT, Sky and TalkTalk for its entry-level (40 Mbit/s) superfast copper broadband service.
-We are now keeping this price flat in real terms, along with the prices of slower copper broadband packages.
+Over the last few years, we have brought down the wholesale price Openreach charges retail providers for its entry-level (40 Mbit/s) superfast copper broadband service, in line with its falling costs.
+We are now keeping this price – and the prices of slower copper broadband packages – flat in real terms.

-Openreach’s fastest fibre services will continue to be free from pricing regulation, since people can choose the entry-level service as an alternative.
+Openreach’s fastest fibre services will continue to be free from pricing regulation.
+The ability of networks to raise wholesale prices significantly for the faster, unregulated products is constrained by the fact that people can choose the entry-level service as an alternative.

-Openreach can also charge a bit more for regulated products that are delivered over full fibre instead of copper, because full fibre is consistently faster, and much more reliable.
+Openreach can also charge a bit more for regulated products that are delivered over full fibre instead of copper.
+This reflects the fact that full fibre is consistently faster, and much more reliable, than copper-based broadband.

-This approach encourages investment by providing BT and its rivals with a margin to build the new networks.
+This approach improves the investment case for BT and its rivals by providing them with a margin to build the new networks.
 It also helps make sure people can still access affordable broadband.

-We aim to allow all companies the opportunity to achieve a fair return over their whole investment period.So we don’t expect to introduce cost-based prices for fibre services for at least ten years.
+We recognise that full fibre is a long-term investment, taking more than a decade – if not two – to pay back.
+So, we aim to allow all companies the opportunity to achieve a fair return over their whole investment period, and do not expect to introduce cost-based prices for fibre services for at least ten years.

 Closing the copper network

-As it lays new fibre to replace ageing copper lines, Openreach shouldn’t have the unnecessary costs of running two parallel networks.
-So, when Openreach has rolled out full fibre in a particular area, we will progressively remove regulation on its copper products over a number of years.
+As it lays new fibre to replace ageing copper lines, Openreach should not have the unnecessary costs of running two parallel networks.
+So when Openreach has rolled out full fibre in a particular area, we will progressively remove regulation on its copper products over a number of years.

-Customers, particularly vulnerable ones, will be protected during this transition so they can continue to access their services.
+Customers will be protected during this transition to ensure they can continue to access their services – particularly those in vulnerable circumstances.

 Duct and pole access

-We’ve already made it significantly cheaper, quicker and easier for BT’s rivals to build their networks, by giving them better access to Openreach’s underground ducts and telegraph poles.
+We have already levelled the playing field by making it significantly cheaper, quicker and easier for BT’s rivals to build their networks, by giving them better access to Openreach’s underground ducts and telegraph poles.
 This can halve the upfront costs of connecting a home.

 Preventing anti-competitive behaviour

-We will prevent Openreach from harming competition, by reviewing the discounts it offers its wholesale customers, and restricting them if they could stifle investment by its rivals.
+We will prevent Openreach from harming competition, by reviewing all long-term discount agreements it offers its wholesale customers, and restricting them if they could stifle investment by its rivals.

 Openreach will continue to be prohibited from offering geographic discounts on its superfast broadband wholesale services and we have decided to extend this to full fibre.